folio-org/docs/content/en/docs/Acquisitions/Invoices/_index.md

 1. Click **New.**
 2. In the **Create vendor invoice line** window, fill in the Invoice information, Fund distribution, and Adjustments sections.
 For more information on the fields and actions available in these sections, see the section descriptions below.
 3. Click **Save & close**.
 A confirmation message appears and the invoice line appears in the Invoice lines table.

+## Linking an invoice line to a purchase order line

+When vendor EDIFACT format invoices are loaded to the system through data import, invoice lines are created based on information provided from the vendor.
+The system may be unable to  automatically match some invoice lines to an existing purchase order line.
+To manually link an invoice line to a purchase order line, follow these steps:

+1. From the vendor invoice pane, review the Invoice lines accordion to determine whether the system has automatically created a purchase order link.
+A successfully linked invoice line contains a **POL number** value in the Invoice line table list.
+If the **POL number** is blank, the system was unable to match to an existing purchase order.
+2. To manually link the invoice line, click on the link icon to invoke a POL lookup.
+3. The **Select order lines** window opens.
+In the **Search & filter** box, enter keywords to search for the purchase order line (POL).
+4. Optional: Filter results.
+5. Click **Search**.
+Search results appear in the Search results pane.
+6. Click on the one order you want to link to the invoice line.
+The **POL number** value is populated and the link is created.

 ### Invoice line information